UKPLab/naacl2019-like-humans-visual-attacks/code/G2P/README.md

 1. Install requirements and get `G2P-my_LSTM-act1_save_new_general.py` to run locally using python3

 2. Generate train,dev,test data and place it in a subfolder in `data` (say you call this MYDATA).
 Two sample folders are given in `data`.
-   - See also `../G2P_data/` for (more) sample train,dev,test splits (e.g. train.5k.0, dev.2k.0_5, test.1k.0). **NB** All data must be in tab seperated format like train.5k.0, dev.2k.0_5.
-If necessary, run `python3 renderTest.py < ../G2P_data/test.1k.0` to convert your test data in the same format.
+   - **NB** All data must be in tab seperated format like train.5k.0, dev.2k.0_5.
+If necessary, run `python3 renderTest.py < test.1k.0` to convert your test data in the same format.

 3. In `G2P-my_LSTM-act1_save_new_general.py` and `neuralnets/BiLSTM_proper.py` modify paths indicated by "MODIFY" to your local settings.